Saida Charaf: Career

-In the late 1990s, she studied Arabic literature and humanities in Agadir and Rabat to pursue a career in journalism.
+In the 1990s, she studied Arabic literature and humanities in Agadir and Rabat to pursue a career in journalism.

 She left journalism and started her musical career before travelling to Jordan, Egypt and Lebanon to perform in international festivals and concerts.
 After her return to Morocco, she has performed on stage with prominent international artistes such as Jean Michel Jarre and Wael Jassar.

 2013, she was decorated alongside several artists and athletes by the Moroccan King Mohammed VI.